Hero Super Splendor

 The familiar five step adjustable rear shock absorbers and telescopic front forks are supporting this bike.
 It’s a very competent suspension system which can be seen in many bikes of Hero.
 This bike has the potential to carry the weight of this bike without complaining.
 There is no option of disc brake in this bike as it features 130mm drum brakes on its front and rear wheel.
 Hero Super Splendor Ride and Handling This bike is lighter in weight in comparison to Glamour which improves its drive ability in city traffic.
 The light handling acts as a boon for city commuters.
 However on highways, the bike lacks stability due to rigid suspension system and small wheelbase (1265mm).
 Things become worse with its poor ground clearance of 150mm which makes it unsuitable for our nasty Indian roads.
 The bike is unstable around corners and its tyres find it hard to keep this bike grounded.
 An optional disc brake is missed badly at some situations where you need accurate control on this bike.
 Its ride quality would have improved significantly with the help of a disc brake.

-Hero Honda Super Splendor is available in seven shades: Vibrant Blue, Cloud Silver, Black with fiery red, Candy blazing red, Black with electric purple, Graphite Black and Heavy Grey.
+Hero Honda Super Splendor is available in six shades: Vibrant Blue, Cloud Silver, Black with fiery red, Candy blazing red, Black with electric purple, Graphite Black and Heavy Grey.